-Joint pain is a common health problem that can affect your range of motion, strength and overall well-being.
+Joint pain is a common health problem that can affect your range of motion, strength, and overall well-being.
 Oftentimes, injury or arthritis are the leading causes of joint pain.
 However, your diet can also exacerbate the pain that you feel.
-That’s why one of the things you can do to provide pain relief as well as to reduce inflammation is change your diet.
+That’s why one of the things you can do to provide pain relief is to change your diet.
 Not only can certain foods increase inflammation, but they can also predispose you to other conditions like heart disease and diabetes.
-Let’s look at what causes joint pain and the top 5 worst foods for joint pain.
+Let’s look at the causes and 5 worst foods for joint pain.

-When you have either arthritis or pain in your joints due to injury, what causes the actual pain is usually tissue inflammation.
-Inflammation is a normal response of the body to help itself heal.
-However, when it is present over a long period of time, it becomes no longer helpful; instead, it becomes a chronic condition.
+When you feel pain in your joints, it is usually due to tissue inflammation.
+Inflammation is a normal immune system response of the body to help itself heal.
+However, when inflammation affects the joints for a long period of time, it no longer stays helpful; instead, it becomes a chronic condition.

-In some cases, you can experience damage to the bone or cartilage.
-Such damage means that further intervention beyond taking anti-inflammatories, making changes to your diet, improving your fitness routine and participating in physical therapy may not be enough.
+In some cases, long-term inflammation can even result in damage to the bone or cartilage.
+If this is true for you, making changes to your diet, improving your fitness routine and participating in physical therapy may not be enough.
 Instead, more invasive interventions may be required.

 Some of the most common types of joint pain include: